-The "long press" (press and hold) functionality of these buttons can be set such that the All A or All B paths are displayed on the control surface momentarily, either until the button is released or until the button is pressed again.
+The "long press" (press and hold) functionality of the ALL A and ALL B buttons can be set such that the All A or All B paths are displayed on the control surface momentarily, either until the button is released or until the button is pressed again.
 This is so that the console's A/B display pattern is not lost.
 The console will revert back to the previously displayed layer on each fader.
 This behaviour is set on the Options - Misc screen.